microsoft/alguidelines/content/docs/patterns/command-queue/index.md

 }
 ```

-As we see the queue entry stores a command, since the command is an interface we can hide each business logic behind
+As we see the queue entry stores a command, since the command is an interface we can hide each business logic behind.

 ## Benefits
 The logical flow is very easy to adopt, it is even possible to add entries to the queue while it is processed.